Skip to content

 5. Submission roadmap

 Eight stages from idea to PDF.
-Numerical ranges are from JEI's own pages where available, and from public counselor-facing guides (Polygence and Aralia) where JEI is silent.
+Start with the post-March-10 scope check, then build the manuscript.
+Numerical ranges are from JEI's own pages where available, and from public counselor-facing guides where JEI is silent.
 JEI's own checklist at submission time is the authoritative source.

 Idea formation (4 to 8 weeks before drafting)

-Choose a hypothesis-driven natural-science question.
-The student should be able to write the hypothesis as a one-sentence "If X, then Y, because Z" claim.
-This is the filter that decides whether the paper survives the first reviewer.
+Choose a hypothesis-driven life-science or experimental physical-science question.
+The student should be able to write the hypothesis as a one-sentence measurable prediction with an independent variable, dependent variable, and control or comparison.
+This is the filter that decides whether the paper survives pre-review.
 Confirm category fit (see section 4).
 Lock in a senior author.

 Regulatory clearance, if needed (parallel; weeks)

 For studies involving human subjects or vertebrate animals, IRB or IACUC documentation must be obtained and submitted with the manuscript.
-For most school-based projects without human subjects (computational, observational, plant, microbe), this stage is N/A.
+Public-health, psychology, social-science, and sensitive-topic projects may require extra ethical review and may still be case-by-case under the current JEI scope.

 Research execution (variable; weeks to a year)